 Without becoming too bogged down in explanations, consider the following.
 An oscilloscope is capable of generating cartesian coordinate displays.
 That is to say, a dynamic "graph" can be drawn, plotting the deflection of x or y proportionally ot the voltages inputs as x or y.

 Higinbotham rigged up a circuit wherein the plot of these functions simulated the trajectory of a bouncing ball.
 Op-amps from a Donner Labs analog computer were used to generate this trajectory and to sense when the ball had struck the ground.
 When this occured, a relay would be thrown, reversing the polarity of another op-amp, so that the ball would reflect its path and "take a bounce".
 Primitive, but effective.

 Other op-amps and relays were used to determine whether or not the ball had hit the net.
 As mantioned earlier, rebound velocity from the net was lower than from the ground, providing an extra bit of realism.

 Willy entered at Brookhaven National Laboratory in 1947, and called this

 computer game Tennis for Two.
 He died at the age of 84 in 1994.

 Here is the Tennis for Two computer game.
 The oscilloscope is on the middle with the two controllers facing it.

 The Donner analog computer and game circuits are on the left.

 Photo courtesy of Brookhaven National Laboratory, New-Upton, York, USA.

-We thank very much BROOKHAVEN NATIONAL LABORATORY (Upton, NY) for providing so many information about the story of this game.
-We also thank the VIDEO ARCADE magazine from which lots of information were taken.
+Credits: The Brookhaven National Laboratory (Upton, NY) for providing important information about the story of this game including the above picture and the Video Arcade Magazine from which lots of information were taken.